• Skip to primary navigation

 Substitutions:

-• Peanut butter: Can also use sunflower seed butter, tahini, almond butter, cashew butter in place of the peanut butter.
+• Peanut butter: Can also use sunflower seed butter, tahini, almond butter, cashew butter.

 • Protein powder: If you want a recipe without protein powder, I would suggest you follow this recipe and use peanut butter instead of sunflower seed butter.